romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How are GitHub Actions minutes consumed for jobs running on different operating systems?
+Q: How are GitHub Actions minutes consumed for jobs running on different operating systems?
 <details><summary>Show the answer</summary><p>

 - **Jobs on Windows and macOS consume minutes at 2 and 10 times the rate of jobs on Linux runners, respectively**